Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Quantum optimization

+At present, we do not have a theoretical justification for the algebraic scaling with respect to $\tilde{N}$ assumed above (i.e. linear behaviour on log-log scale), but we empirically found that it provides better results than exponential scaling, for example.
 To check the quality of our extrapolation, we have determined a $20\times 20$ grid search landscape for one of the four instances shown in Fig.~\ref{fig:m2_extrapolation}.
 Note that this grid search is numerically quite expensive, since it involves simulations of large quantum circuits (with $N=28$ qubits) -- in contrast to the extrapolation procedure based on simulations of small circuits (with $\tilde{N}=4,6,8,10$).
 As shown in Fig.~\ref{fig:gridsearch_N28_w_extopt}, the estimated values $\Delta_{\gamma,\text{extr}}$, $\Delta_{\beta,\text{extr}}$ obtained from the extrapolation agree quite well with the true maximum.
 This example suggests that the predictions made using the extrapolation method provide a good estimate for the linear-ramp parameters.
 More data supporting this conclusion (at least for most instances) will be shown in Sec.~\ref{sec:Results_and_Discussion}.